-When viewing documents as full screen, Acrobat will destroy the Keyboard display on OnScreen.
-This is due to improper windows application operation within Acrobat.
-Keep OnScreen minimized, or do not use Acrobat in this fashion.
+When viewing documents as full screen, Acrobat will destroy the windows application operation within Acrobat.
+Keep OnScreen with CrossScanner minimized.

+Keyboard display on OnScreen with CrossScanner.
+This is due to improper or do not use Acrobat in this fashion.

 Windows Developers